Here’s a Wrap— ‘Chat with the Chief’

 “Review the 2019/2020 Fire Season Guide, and KNOW the CENTERFOLD, which is the meat-n-potatoes of the guide,” says Chief Wagner.

-Also, “August and September are supposed to be above average for Fire Season, so prepare now,” Chief Wagner advises, “Take personal responsibility:”
+Also, “August and September are supposed to be above average for fire season, so prepare now,” Chief Wagner advises, “Take personal responsibility:”

-• Clear vegetation for Defensible Space.
+— Clear vegetation for defensible space.

 The Sheriff’s department is dispatched now for every fire, and if things get out of hand, they can activate an evacuation sooner.